mlibrary/ansible-predeploy/README.md

 1. Minimally, the developer provides an application name and stagename.
    By convention, stage names should be one of `production`, `staging`, or `testing`.
-2. Get named instance gid and uid from ITS's UUID api/tool, passing the application name and stage into the foreign key or other field.
-3. Identify the hosts to which the named instance will be deployed.
-4. Create a appname-stagename-inventory file, following the example in inventory.example.
-5. A&E and the developer(s) fill out a copy of `required_vars.yml`
+2. Fill out the files created by `./bin/predeploy -i -n myapp-mystage`
-6. Run `bin/setup_ansible -v /file/from/previous/step` to convert the
-   file we just created into the form that ansible will use.
+3. Run `bin/predeploy -s -n myapp-mystage` to convert the file we just created into the form that ansible will use.
 There is no need to edit the resulting file.
 However, it does contain some useful information, such as the passwords generated for the deploy and the final database user name.
+4. Run the ansible playbook with `./bin/predeploy --ansible -n myapp-mystage`
-7. Run the appropriate ansible playbook, as below:
+5. Run the appropriate ansible playbook, as below:

-`ansible-playbook playbook.predeploy.yml -i /file/from/step/4 -e "config_file=/file/from/step/6"`

 From here, the playbook should run without issue.
 The playbook is idempotent, so re-running if there is an problem is not an